santiagoagustinplaza/azure-modules-metadata-validation/README.md

 # Azure Modules Metadata Validation

 This Terraform module generates a standardized name for resources based on the provided `environment`, `project_id`, `location`, and a `provided_name`.
-It outputs the name `constructed_name`(whose name length does not exceed 24 characters) in the format `"env_code"+"project_id"+"location_code"+"provided_name"` using preset codes for the environment and location.
+It outputs the `constructed_name`(whose length does not exceed 24 characters) in the format `"env_code"+"project_id"+"location_code"+"provided_name"` using preset codes for the environment and location.
 It validates the allowed `project_id` list for resource deployment.
 The module also outputs a standardized set of tags for tracking resource metadata.

 ## Requirements